Long Flat, New South Wales: Events

-This event is building every year and becoming a fantastic event for everybody.

-Sea Food Day: This event is always held on the first Saturday in December and has been held for 25 years.
-It is a major fund raiser for the local Rugby League team and attracts people from Port Macquarie, Wauchope and surrounding areas.
+Seafood Day: This event is always held on the first Saturday in December and has been held for over 25 years.
+It is a major fund raiser for the local Rugby League team, The Long Flat Dragons, and attracts people from Port Macquarie, Wauchope and surrounding areas.

-Campdraft: Held in August each year at the Long Flat Showground this is one of the largest Campdrafts in NSW.
+Campdraft: Held in September each year at the Long Flat Showground, this is one of the largest Campdrafts in NSW.